MareoRaft/tdi-frontend-archive/README.md

 # Tennis Capstone Project

 This is the repo for my Tennis Capstone Project for The Data Incubator.
-The repo for the [**backend** is here](https://github.com/MareoRaft/tennis-backend).
-The actual [deployed web app is here](http://162.243.168.182:5001/).
+The actual [**deployed web app** is here](http://162.243.168.182:5001/).
+The repo for the [backend is here](https://github.com/MareoRaft/tennis-backend).
 Please go to the [developer README](https://github.com/MareoRaft/tennis-frontend-tdi/blob/master/README.dev.md) if you want to actually develop or deploy the app.
 Read on for an in-depth description of the project.